 Myth# 10: LGBT people are anti-religion

-As someone who has met many wonderful LGBT Catholics I can firmly say this is not quite accurate.
-Yes, historically, there has been a divide between religious communities and the LGBT community.
+As someone who has met many wonderful LGBT Catholics, and as an LGBT Catholic myself, I can firmly say this is not quite accurate.
+Yes, historically, there has been a divide between religious communities and the LGBT community because the LGBT Community has been hurt by the rejection in certain religious groups.
 Any LGBT Catholic can tell you that it is as hard to come out gay in the Catholic Community as it is to come out Catholic in the gay community.
 However, much of this divide is the result of a lack of dialogue.
 And that’s why this blog is an attempt to bridge that gap.

 Reality #1: LGBT people are like you and me

 This is 100% true.
 They have dreams, aspirations, virtues and God-given gifts, just like everyone else.

 Reality #2: Gay people have a spiritual longing to get close to God and grow spiritually.

 This is true.
 LGBT people also have that longing, but it is often hard for them to a find a religious community that will accept them and give them a true sense of belonging.
 Yet, the hunger is still there.
 Who will feed the hungry?

 Reality #3: Even today, LGBT people have to face more challenges, suffer undue abuse and discrimination at the family and social level.

 100% True.
 Still today.
 Let us pray for the killed and wounded in Orlando.
 Let us pray for the homeless youth whose great majority is LGBT kids who have been kicked out of their homes and often become targets and victims of human trafficking.
 Let us pray for LGBT people in part of the world were they are still criminally prosecuted, persecuted, raped, abused, and killed by others who are ignorant of the LGBT reality.
 Let us pray.
 Let us act.